nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Allow Symbols in Name
 Currently, names in Foster Family must be alphanumeric.
 However, this excludes certain legal names that have other characters such as `/`.
 For example, we currently do not allow  `s/o` in a person's name as the `/` is used as a command delimiter.
-Hence, one possible improvement is to allow non-alphanumeric characters, and the user must enclose the entire name in quotation marks.
+Hence, one possible improvement is to enforce that the name inputted by the user must be enclosed in quotation marks for parsing, and to allow symbols such as `/`, `'`, `-` etc. using regex.
+Additionally, we will disallow the use of numeric values in names, to prevent the case where a number is inputted as a name.

 e.g. `name/"Henry Tan"` and `name/"Nagaratnam s/o Suppiah"` are now valid name parameters.